Booster Seat: Reception

 In the lead-up to the Triple J Hottest 100 of 2020, several bookmakers and music publications predicted "Booster Seat" would top the countdown.
 Josh Leeson of Northern Beaches Review wrote it was "the one presenting the best chance of securing the first Australian Hottest 100 winner since Ocean Alley's 'Confidence' in 2018."
 The song eventually polled at number two.

 Harper cited the song's placement in the Hottest 100 was a key factor in the band's live performances gaining significantly more traction, reflecting "we went from playing 200 or 300 capacity rooms, to playing multiple 1,000 capacity rooms."

+In 2025, the song placed 34 in the Triple J Hottest 100 of Australian Songs.

 Live performances

 Spacey Jane played "Booster Seat" live at Fremantle Arts Centre on 31 December 2020, and released a video of the performance the following month.
 The band performed the song for Triple J's live music segment Like a Version on 29 January 2021.
 In August 2021, they released an acoustic version of the track in their Apple Music-exclusive Home Sessions EP.